 Majors who plan to complete secondary certification to teach high school must declare an Education minor, and meet with an advisor in the Education Department to discuss specific requirements.
 They are encouraged to do this as early as possible.
-These students must complete all of the following Biology courses: BIO 190, BIO 191, 202, 203, 312 and 411.
-They must complete one of PHY 242 and 252, and they must complete one of BAD 300, ECN 300, PSY311 or POL 303.
+Students interested in secondary certification should complete the following: Biology 190, BIO 191, 202, 203, 312 and 411; one of Physics 242 and 252; and one of BAD 300, ECN 300, POL 303, and PSY 311.